pleabargain/EnglishHelpsYourCareer/tense_future_simple.md

 see,
 get

+- I will start a new course today so that I can continue to develop my skills.
+- I will be in the office tomorrow.
+- I will be X # of years in three months.
+- He will come back in a few minutes.
 - They will arrive later.
 - I will eat lasagna for dinner tonight.
 - I will need to speak more English in the future.